cgarling/AperPhot-DS9/README.md

 Aperture photometry results seem similar to IDL's ATV, with slight differences, which I believe are the result of slightly differing background subtraction methods.

+### Scaling
+In phot_vars.py, one of the entries is scaling.
+This value is used to change the size of the figures and text throughout the program, which also changes the overall size of the program window.
+I've had issues at small scaling values likely due to how the geometry I'm using in Tkinter.
+0.75 is my preferred value, and the default.

 ## Upcoming Features
 Thinking about adding in an instrumental magnitude estimator, although I don't typically use that for anything.